panchomb/ie-exercise-3/modules/authorization/role-assignment/resource-group/README.md

 ### Parameter: `resourceGroupName`

 Name of the Resource Group to assign the RBAC role to.
 If not provided, will use the current scope for deployment.
 - Required: No
 - Type: string
 - Default: `[resourceGroup().name]`

+### Parameter: `roleDefinitionIdOrName`

+You can provide either the display name of the role definition, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.
+- Required: Yes
+- Type: string

 ### Parameter: `subscriptionId`

 Subscription ID of the subscription to assign the RBAC role to.
 If not provided, will use the current scope for deployment.
 - Required: No
 - Type: string
 - Default: `[subscription().subscriptionId]`